TonnyAxel23/TonnyAxel23/README.md

 # Hi 👋 I’m **Tonny Odhiambo**

 🎓 **IT Consultant & Aspiring Software Developer**
-💻 **Web Systems • Databases • Secure Applications**
+💻 **Web Systems • Databases • Cybersecurity**
 🌍 **Kenya**

-🚀 Passionate about designing and building **scalable, secure, and real-world web systems** that solve practical problems and improve efficiency.
+🚀 Passionate about designing and building **secure, scalable, and real-world web systems**, with a strong interest in **cybersecurity and system protection**.

 ---